 What Montréal Pride means to Montrealers

 Pride in Montréal is a diverse family affair supported by Montrealers of all stripes and walks of life.
-More than 40 years after Montréal’s very first LGBTQ+ Pride march in 1979, hundreds of thousands of visitors will attend the 2023 Montréal Pride parade and festival, which runs from August 3 to 13.
+More than 40 years after Montréal’s very first LGBTQ+ Pride march in 1979, hundreds of thousands of visitors will attend the 2024 edition of the Fierté Montréal Festival which runs from August 1 to 11.
 So, we asked some well-known queer and straight Montrealers what Pride means to them.

 John Banks, who founded La Brigade Rose, which organized Montréal’s first Pride march in 1979.